Help fund science to show the real impact of predator control

 You may have seen the recent coverage of the proposed changes to the General Licences, which raised the prospect of a ‘shoo before you shoot’ ruling - requiring you to ensure that all other methods are tried before shooting crows and pigeons.
 Such a policy would tie the hands of many of those who use predator control to protect game and wildlife.

-With predator control under the spotlight, many lobbying groups are pushing for an end to several country practices used to control predator numbers; practices that give game and farmland birds their best chance of survival.
+With predator control under the spotlight, many lobbying groups are pushing for an end to several practices used to control predator numbers; practices that give game and farmland birds their best chance of survival.

-If we lose the management tools to control predators effectively, numbers of some species could reach historic lows.
+If we lose the tools to control predators effectively, numbers of some species could reach historic lows.

 Previous research shows that predators caused 43% of ground-nesting bird nests to be lost.
 This included lapwing and wild pheasants.
 If our hands are tied in stopping crows and other predators destroying eggs and chicks, the populations of many species face severe decline.